 The calculation and information provided in the table below is based on our records, information filed with the SEC and information provided to us, except where otherwise noted.
-The information is intended to estimate the expected beneficial ownership of our shares immediately following the distribution, calculated using Fang ordinary shares as of the date of this prospectus, and based upon (1) the distribution of of our Class A ordinary shares for each Fang Class A ordinary share including of our ADSs for each Fang ADS; (2) the re-designation of each of our Class A ordinary shares to be distributed to Mr. Vincent Tianquan Mo as one Class B ordinary share; and (3) the exclusion of ordinary shares issuable upon exercise of outstanding options under the 2019 Equity Incentive Plan as of the date of this prospectus.
+The information is intended to estimate the expected beneficial ownership of our shares immediately following the distribution, calculated using Fang ordinary shares as of the date of this prospectus, and based upon (1) the distribution of our Class A ordinary shares to Fang equity holders as of the record date; and (2) the re-designation of each of our Class A ordinary shares to be distributed to Mr. Vincent Tianquan Mo as one Class B ordinary share.
 To the extent the expected directors and executive officers own Fang ordinary shares or Fang ADSs as of the record date for the distribution, they will participate in the distribution on the same terms as other holders of Fang ordinary shares or Fang ADSs.